 Jeannine Lawless says she’s in her “second lifetime” at Camp Sewataro, having once been a camper herself, and then a staffer in her teens, working alongside her mom, Pam Madow, who used to run our summer office.
 In 2014 Jeannine came back to Camp, as both a parent and invaluable member of our office staff.
 Jeannine has served in several roles since that time, most recently as our Transportation Coordinator.
 She brings a background in communication and project management and has worked closely with Emmy for many years now.
 We are thrilled she’s part of the team!

 Jeannine hails from Maynard, and holds a B.A. in Communications from Hamilton College.
+Before returning to camp, she spent many years working in educational publishing.
 In her down time, Jeannine enjoys reading books, doing Pilates, and spending time with her husband and their two boys.
 “I love being able to share camp with my kids.
 Sewataro is truly one-of-a-kind, and the amount of growth children experience over the course of a summer often rivals that of an entire school year.
 I’m thrilled to watch my kids experience ‘growing up’ at Sewataro like I did!”

 Business Office Manager